Cherokee County License Hearing Guide

 After Criminal Case Concludes

-- SR-22 Insurance Requirement: Obtaining SR-22 insurance, which is a certificate of financial responsibility demonstrating that you have the required minimum liability insurance coverage.
-You may be required to maintain SR-22 insurance for a period of time, typically three years.
+- SR-22 Insurance Requirement: SR-22 insurance is a certificate of financial responsibility that your insurance company files with the Texas DPS, verifying that you have the minimum required auto insurance coverage.

 Special Programs

-- Occupational License: As discussed above, an occupational license allows you to drive for essential purposes while your license is suspended.
+- Occupational License: As mentioned above, an occupational license allows you to drive for essential purposes during a license suspension.